tgr-braiins/braiins-os-docs/braiins-os-en/source/Setup/2_advanced.rst

 ::

-  bos-toolbox.exe unlock --batch listOfMiners.csv -p admin
+  bos-toolbox.exe unlock -u root -p root listOfMiners.csv

 This command will unlock SSH on the miners, that are specified in the *listOfMiners.csv*.